metamaden/recountmethylation_instance/README.md

 Authors: Sean Maden, Reid Thompson, Kasper Hansen, Abhi Nellore

-Set up and maintain an instance, or synchronization, of public DNAm arrays from the Gene Expression Omnibus (GEO).
-The `recountmethylation_instance` resource provides the means of setting up an environment for synchronization, including all steps to create harmonized `HDF5` and `HDF5-SummarizedExperiment` outputs for public DNAm array platforms.
+Set up and maintain an instance, or synchronization, of public DNAm arrays from the [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/).
+The `recountmethylation_instance` resource provides the means of setting up an environment for synchronization, including all steps to create harmonized HDF5 `.h5` and HDF5-SummarizedExperiment `h5se` database files.
 Workflow functions may be accessed using `snakemake` rules defined in the provided `Snakefile` script.

 # Dependencies